How to Use Stadia Maps' Raster Tiles with a LeafletJS plugin for Wordpress¶

 Map Tile URL¶

-alidade_smooth as described on our themes page.
+alidade_smooth as described in our style documentation.

 © <a href="https://stadiamaps.com/">Stadia Maps</a>; © <a

 href="https://openmaptiles.org/">OpenMapTiles</a>; © <a

 Once these adjustments have been made, click Save Changes.

 To test your Leaflet Map plugin, create a new Page/Post, and paste the following shortcodes: